seinecle/umigon-stopwords/README.md

 ### Stopwords for the academic literature in French
 This list is currently under construction, but works already pretty well.

-### Use
-These lists are extremely useful when following a ngram type of approach in topic detection or semantic network analysis.

 ### Origin?
 This function is developed by Clement Levallois, in support of academic work published [in various places](https://scholar.google.fr/citations?user=r0R0vekAAAAJ&hl=en).
 It is now used in support of [a web app providing free text analysis for non coders](https://nocodefunctions.com).